-The grouping reflects the urgency with which staff will respond and the types of remedies that are likely to be considered:
+The grouping reflects the urgency with which staff will respond and the types of remedies that are likely to be considered.
+All hate crimes and domestic abuse cases are classed as:

 - Category A and will be responded to within one working day. - Category B cases will be responded to within 2 working days and - Category C cases will be responded to within 5 working days.